mroswell/zombie-weapons/README.rst

 Bootstrap the database server:

-1. Follow the 'manually bootstrap database server' steps in this repositories fabfile.py.
+1. Follow the 'manually bootstrap database server' steps in this repository's fabfile.py.

 Manully bootstrap web server:

-1. Follow the 'manully bootstrap web server' steps in this repositories fabfile.py.
+1. Follow the 'manully bootstrap web server' steps in this repository's fabfile.py.